All Episodes

 And so they stopped spending money because the Republicans were cutting spending.

-That's what Dingy Harry is saying.
+This is what Dingy Harry is saying.

-You stop spending.
+You stopped spending.

 So the Republicans are responsible.

-And of course, folks, the low information voters soak all this up and believe it.
+And of course, folks, the low-information voters soak all this up and believe it.

 I mean, that's such a laugher.

-There ain't any spending cuts.
+There aren't any spending cuts.

-So, age old question, how do you counter this?
+So, age-old question, how do you counter this?

-I mean, here you have the Senate majority leader lying brazenly openly that there were spending cuts, that the Republicans did it.
+I mean, here you have the Senate Majority Leader lying brazenly, openly, that there were spending cuts, that the Republicans did it.

 That caused the economy to shrink, which took everybody's confidence in the economy away.